18F/handbook/CONTRIBUTING.md

 - We're careful about publishing [information collected during research](https://handbook.tts.gsa.gov/research-guidelines/); [learn more](https://docs.google.com/document/d/1Xp4LxbW6cx61rXrsnnfIPCz6cglovHzZeEjCcnpIeaM/edit) and ask [\#g-research](https://gsa-tts.slack.com/archives/g-research) for guidance first
 - Try to avoid "click here" links.
 If necessary, be sure to follow the [A11Y Project Anchor Link Patterns](https://a11yproject.com/patterns/#anchors-links).
 - TTS-wide information should be public by default and link to Google Docs for anything that shouldn't be publicly visible.
+- We follow the structure outlined in the [18F Content Guide](https://content-guide.18f.gov/our-approach/structure-the-content/)

 There is also some information that should **not** be included in the Handbook: